torberglund/scb-clean/README.md

 ## Running the pipeline
 1. Adjust `main.conf` to match the desired SNI codes, arbetsstallen branch depth, zip range, and cache TTL.
 2. Ensure `cert-pw/` contains the active SCB certificate bundle and password file.
-3. Execute the pipeline from `new-prod/`:
+3. Execute the pipeline from the project root (`scb-api-pipeline/`):

    ```bash
    python main.py            # Uses main.conf in the folder